LunarisTHICC/lightify/README.md

 - Refresh token is stored securely via the keyring crate (Windows Credential Manager).
 - Metadata cache uses SQLite (bundled) with FTS5 for fast local search.
 - Album art only fetched for the currently playing track when enabled.
+- How it works

+    Client ID: Identifies the app to Spotify.
+It does not tie users together or route playback through your account.
+    Per-user login: Each person logs in with their own Spotify account via OAuth (PKCE).
+They get their own access/refresh tokens on their own machine.
+    Per-account devices: Playback happens on the logged-in user’s account and device (e.g., their “Lightify” device).
+Your actions affect only your account, not others.

+When could people affect each other?

+    If two people use the same Spotify account (shared credentials), Spotify will treat it as one account: playback can switch devices and interrupt each other.
+This is a Spotify rule, independent of the Client ID.
+    Rate limits: Using one shared Client ID means API rate limits are shared across users of that app.
+In high usage, some requests could get throttled (temporary errors), but it won’t cause cross-account playback or show your tracks to others.

+Bottom line

+    Different users with different Spotify accounts can use the app at the same time without interrupting each other, even with the same Client ID embedded in the app.

 ## Roadmap
 - System media keys integration (Windows-first), then macOS/Linux media APIs